wardle/codelists/README.md

 The substrate for all codelists is SNOMED CT.
 That coding system is an ontology and terminology, and not simply a classification.
 That means we can use the relationships within SNOMED CT to derive more complete codelists.

+If you only use the SNOMED CT ECL to define your codelists, then simply use `hermes` directly.
+You only need the additional functionality provided by `codelists` if you are building codelists from a combination of SNOMED CT ECL, ATC codes and ICD-10.

+ATC maps are not provided as part of SNOMED CT, but are provided by the UK dm+d.
+ICD-10 maps are provided as part of SNOMED CT.

 # Getting started

 `codelists` depends on two services: [hermes](https://github.com/wardle/hermes) and [dmd](https://github.com/wardle/dmd).